-Model Differences
+Model Appearance

 This notebook series includes different models that vary slightly in design style, color and general appearance.
 Not all the model variants, colors, configurations, buttons etc., are pictured in this manual.
-Note that though your computer may look slightly different from that pictured throughout this manual, all ports, jacks and general functions are the same for all the design styles (see "Specifications" on page D - I for further details).
+Note that though your computer may look slightly different from that pictured throughout this manual, all ports, jacks and general functions are the same for all the design styles.